 - Economic Development: Tools of the Trade, American Planning Association - Strategies and methods for economic development planning; summarizes information from APA’s “An Economic Development Toolbox,” 2008

 - An Economic Development Toolbox: Strategies and Methods, Terry Moore, Stuart Merck, and James Ebenhoh, Planning Advisory Service Report No. 541, American Planning Association, 2006 (Available through MRSC Library Loan) - Practical guide for local governments planning for economic development

-- A Guide to Preparing the Economic Development Element of a Comprehensive Plan (), Wisconsin Economic Development Institute, Inc., 08/2003 - Wisconsin has a “Smart Growth Law,” similar to Washington's Growth Management Act; this is one of few general guides on this topic
+- A Guide to Preparing the Economic Development Element of a Comprehensive Plan (), Wisconsin Economic Development Institute, Inc., 08/2003 - Wisconsin has a “Smart Growth Law,” similar to Washington's Growth Management Act; this is one of few general guides on this topic; older but still useful

 - Economic Development: Strategies for State and Local Practice, by Steven G. Koven and Thomas S. Lyons, ICMA, 2003 (Available through MRSC Library Loan) - Useful general guide to economic development concepts and tools

-- Learning to Lead: A Primer on Economic Development Strategies (), Washington State Department of Community, Trade and Economic Development (now Department of Commerce), 1999 - Older but still useful
+- Learning to Lead: A Primer on Economic Development Strategies (), Washington State Department of Community, Trade and Economic Development (now Department of Commerce), 1999 - General overview of the major issues related to economic development; older but still useful

 Economic Development Plans and Elements